 At last, kayak and paddle boards rentals are available at this South Florida kayaking trail.
-Whiskey Creek inside Dr. Von D. Mizell-Eula Johnson State Park (formerly named John U. Lloyd State Park is lined with mangroves and feels wilder than it is.
+Whiskey Creek inside Dr. Von D. Mizell-Eula Johnson State Park (formerly named John U. Lloyd Beach State Park) is lined with mangroves and feels wilder than it is.
 But Whiskey Creek is just one of our seven favorite South Florida kayaking spots.

 That makes Whiskey Creek in Dania Beach special: It’s one of the easiest-to-reach places to get out in a canoe or kayak and get your nature fix.

 With a little effort, you can imagine you and your kayak are someplace wild, even though the giant cruise ships and cargo vessels of Port Everglades are two blocks away and the sound of jets taking off from nearby Fort Lauderdale International Airport punctures the solitude with regularity.

 Whiskey Creek is a narrow, lush tidal waterway lined with mangroves.
 It parallels the beach and the Intracoastal for about a mile and a half and the only visible signs of man are a few footbridges that provide beach access.

 If you bring your own kayak or canoe, you’ll use the boat ramp, right off the Intracoastal, and head east.
 On your right, before you reach Whiskey Creek, you can take a right turn and explore some mangrove tunnels.
 (It’s too shallow to do this at low tide.)

 As of spring 2015, a concessionaire is back in business at Mizell-Johnson State Park, renting paddleboards, kayaks and snorkeling gear at what is now named Whiskey Creek Hideout.